Renaitre1111/poetic_re/POETIC_Rebuttal.md

 This progression from "compact" to "extended" perfectly aligns with physical intuition.
 It confirms that POETIC has successfully learned the complex, non-linear mapping between continuous quantum properties and 3D structural distributions, rather than generating random conformers.

-> Q12: Additional qualitative study ... actually generated molecules.
+> Q12: Additional qualitative study.

 A12: Thank you for the suggestion.
 To visually demonstrate the controllability and novelty of POETIC, we conducted a qualitative study covering three diverse quantum properties: Polarizability ($\alpha$), HOMO-LUMO Gap ($\Delta\epsilon$), and Dipole Moment ($\mu$).
 For each property, we randomly sampled two target values from the training set.
 The table below presents: